c4tom/DreamDevBox/docs/vhost-gen/virtual-host-vs-reverse-proxy.rst

 your project directory.
 Sometimes however your *project* is already its own server that will serve requests through a listening network port. (e.g. a running NodeJS application).
-This listening port will however only be available inside the PHP container (or any other container) you have added to the Devilbox and the webserver is not aware of this.
+This listening port will however only be available inside the PHP container (or any other container) you have added to the DreamDevBox and the webserver is not aware of this.

 For this kind of project you will want to create a reverse proxy which simply forwards the requests incoming to the webserver to your application (either to the PHP container to a specific port or